The Round Trip Problem

 API is now running 1.1.0.

-The TypeScript SDK for the Product API 1.0.0 includes TypeScript classes for 1.0.0 which do not include guaranteeType
+The TypeScript SDK for the Product API 1.0.0 includes TypeScript classes for 1.0.0 which do not include guaranteeType.

-If the client receives an product
+If the client receives an product response

-or is passed a JSON representation of a product
+or is passed a JSON representation of a product instance, it will contain the new property:

 {